Professor, Department of American Studies

-Sophie White is Associate Professor of American Studies, Concurrent Associate Professor in the Departments of Africana Studies, History, and Gender Studies, and Fellow of the Nanovic Institute for European Studies at the University of Notre Dame.
+Sophie White is a Professor of American Studies, Concurrent Professor in the Departments of Africana Studies, History, and Gender Studies, and Fellow of the Nanovic Institute for European Studies, the Klau Center for Civil and Human Rights, and the Initiative on Race and Resilience at the University of Notre Dame.

-Among other grants and awards, White was a recipient of fellowships from the National Endowment for the Humanities for each book project.
+Among other grants and awards, White was a recipient of fellowships from the National Endowment for the Humanities for Wild Frenchmen and Voices of the Enslaved.

 For more information, please go to https://americanstudies.nd.edu/faculty/sophie-white/ and https://www.professorsophiewhite.com.